hotwired/turbo-site/_source/handbook/02_drive.md

 </head>
 ```

-Note that rendering `<script>` elements with `[data-turbo-track="dynamic"]` might unintended side-effects.
+Note that rendering `<script>` elements with `[data-turbo-track="dynamic"]` might have unintended side-effects.
 When `<script>` disconnected from the document, the JavaScript context doesn't change, nor is the element's already evaluated JavaScript code unloaded or changed in any way.

 ## Ensuring Specific Pages Trigger a Full Reload